 Nick Ferrara’s case experience at DisputeSoft includes code reviews of programs written in various programming languages, including C#, C, C++, Java, SQL, Visual FoxPro, ColdFusion, and Prolog.
 His code review work has covered everything from analyzing the architecture of large scale, multi-tier information systems to examinations of low-level smartphone firmware code.

 In addition, Nick has extensive experience on cases involving failed software projects.
 Nick has worked on multiple cases in which unit, functional, and performance testing results were at issue, and he has experience with a number of industry standard software testing tools, including HP ALM, LoadRunner, and Rational.
-Nick’s testing experience also includes the application of industry standard techniques for defect analysis, including the analysis of defect open/close rates, average times-to-close, and technical debt estimation.
+Nick’s analytical work on these cases has included quantitative analysis of large data sets, modeling using statistical sampling techniques, and the application of industry standard techniques for defect analysis, including defect open/close rates analysis, average time-to-close analysis, and technical debt estimation.

 Nick has also assisted in a number of computer forensic investigations.
 These investigations have included the examination of unallocated hard drive clusters for evidence of spoliation, research into Windows time logs and system clock synchronization protocols, and extraction of smartphone data logs for evidence of executive misconduct.